calvo-jp/svelte-intercom/README.md

 ## Usage

-- Add the intercom provider
+- Add the `IntercomProvider` component to your root layout

 ```svelte
 <!-- +layout.svelte -->